rmcaduyac1/Dev-Test/README.md

   - `langchain_chroma`
   - `langgraph`
   - `python-dotenv`
 - An OpenAI API key.
-Create a `.env` file in the root directory with:
+Create a `.env` file in the root directory and write your OPENAI_API_KEY.

 ## How to run?
-1. run git clone
+1. From the vscode, clone the repository: git clone https://github.com/rmcaduyac1/Dev-Test.git
+2. From the root terminal of the project, run "poetry run python rag_pipeline.py"